I can’t imagine life without a creative project — an art or anything that requires creating.

 Our why is our compass.

-I know some people who want to start their own creative projects like blogging or designing, but hesitates because they think they’re not good enough.
+I know some people who want to start their own creative projects like blogging or designing, but hesitate because they think they’re not good enough.
 Truth is, who cares if we’re not good enough?

 Just like everybody, I didn’t feel I was good enough the day I started blogging.
 But guess what, I’m still here writing (pretending to be smart).